zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §16

-Any officer's duties may be removed from a member of Parnassus by a majority vote of the Executive Board if, in the judgment of the Executive Board and the Faculty Advisor, said officer displays incapability of performing or wanton negligence of agreed-upon responsibilities.
+Any officer's duties may be removed from a member of Parnassus by a majority vote of the Executive Board if, in the judgment of the Executive Board and the Faculty Advisor, said officer displays incapacity of performing or wanton negligence of agreed-upon responsibilities.

 ##### §17

-A member may be expelled from Parnassus for impeding Parnassus' proceedings or violating the College's policies.
+A member may be expelled from Parnassus for impeding Parnassus' proceedings, repeatedly engaging in disrespectful, belligerent, or bullying behavior, or violating the College's policies.
+The Executive Board must first issue a written warning to the member by simple majority vote; for expulsion proceedings to continue, the member in question must continue to engage in problematic behavior despite the written warning.
+A vote of expulsion requires a two-week notice to all members of Parnassus, a two-thirds majority vote of the Executive Board, and the consent of the Faculty Advisor.
+The expelled party is in no way eligible for future participation or submission.
+The decision may be appealed to the Faculty Advisor; the expelled party may be reinstated to full Parnassus rights and privileges by a two-thirds majority vote of the Executive Board and the recommendation of the Faculty Advisor.

+##### §18

+If the continued safety of the members of Parnassus would be threatened by continued contact with another member, the Executive Board may bypass the written warning, with the consent of the Faculty Advisor, and proceed directly to expulsion procedures.

 #### Article IV: Submissions